RasmusUK/Master-Thesis/Evaluation/Tasks.md

 1. Update existing `Customer` to `CustomerV1`.
 2. Create a new `Customer` version with a `Name` property instead of `FirstName` and `LastName`.
 So now you have `Customer` and `CustomerV1`.
 2. Register the schema version, the migrations, and the migration function in `Startup.cs`.
+The `Name` of the new `Customer` should be the `FirstName` of `CustomerV1`.

 ## 9. Handle Personal Data Securely and in Compliance with Regulations